explosion/spaCy/website/docs/usage/index.md

-Once you have a GPU-enabled installation, the best way to activate it is to call [`spacy.prefer_gpu`](/api/top-level#spacy.prefer_gpu) or [`spacy.require_gpu()`](/api/top-level#spacy.require_gpu) somewhere in your script before any models have been loaded. `require_gpu` will raise an error if no GPU is available.
+Once you have a GPU-enabled installation, the best way to activate it is to call [`spacy.prefer_gpu`](/api/top-level#spacy.prefer_gpu) or [`spacy.require_gpu()`](/api/top-level#spacy.require_gpu) somewhere in your script before any pipelines have been loaded. `require_gpu` will raise an error if no GPU is available.

 ```python
 import spacy